nextcloud/spreed/docs/api-v1.md

 ### 5.0
 * `invite-by-mail` - Guests can be invited with their email address
 * `notification-levels` - Users can select when they want to be notified in conversations
+* `new-chat-flow` - The read marker for the chat needs to be set manually, see [Better chat flow experience](https://github.com/nextcloud/spreed/issues/1164)

 ## Room management